Our Creative Goldsmiths

 Beyond the Revere Academy, Michael was ready to permanently indent his footprint into the family business.
 With the masterful teaching of his father Alan, Michael set up his lifelong dream to make a name for himself in the family business.
-Today, Michael's designs are a top seller at Kasson Jewelers, with his multi-influenced style of metal smithing.
-He is also an authority in estate purchasing and high end watches.
+Michael's ability to design, with his multi-influenced style of metal smithing provide the knowledge and expertise customers expect from him.

 Susan BishopSusan Bishop is a natural born artist!
 Her remarkable talent became evident in her early years, and was perfected through her various experiences over the last 30 years.
 Throughout Sue’s life one thing has remained constant — her creative passion and enthusiasm for her life’s work.
 Sue has been creative in many mediums throughout her life: ceramics, clay, enamel, and metal sculptures, and jewelry fabrication and design.
 In high school, Sue realized jewelry design, and teaching others to make jewelry was in her future.
 While attending Boston University’s School of Artistry, she was offered and accepted a teaching position in the Adult Ed program for Basic and Advanced Jewelry Fabrication.